-This section provides the complaint and investigation procedure for complaints of unlawful discrimination or unlawful harassment that does not constitute "sexual harassment" under Title IX [or sexual harassment, including sexual violence] (except that complaints against students may be referred to student disciplinary processes)[2]., including instances where the institution has notice of unlawful discrimination or harassment.
-The Chancellor (for the System Office) and each president shall designate no fewer than two administrators to receive complaints.
-The administrators designated to receive the complaints may include the following: (1) the Title IX Coordinator; (2) [the affirmative action officer; (3)] the human resources officer; or [(4)] (3) any other officer designated by the president.
-The president [shall] may also designate a primary investigating officer (primary officer) to [process] investigate all complaints.
+This Section provides the complaint and investigation procedures for complaints of unlawful discrimination or unlawful harassment that does not constitute "sexual harassment" under Title IX (except that complaints against students may be referred to student disciplinary processes), including instances where the institution has notice of unlawful discrimination or harassment.
+The Chancellor (for the System Office) and each President shall designate no fewer than two administrators to receive complaints.
+The administrators designated to receive the complaints may include the following: (1) the Title IX Coordinator; (2) the Human Resources Officer; or (3) any other officer designated by the President.
+The President may also designate a primary investigating officer (primary officer) to investigate all complaints.
 The primary officer may be any of the individuals identified in this paragraph.
-All complaints, whether received by the [affirmative action officer,] human resources officer or other designated officer, must immediately be forwarded to the [primary officer.
-All Title IX complaints must be immediately forwarded to the] Title IX Coordinator.
+All complaints, whether received by the Human Resources Officer or other designated officer, must immediately be forwarded to the Title IX Coordinator.

-An individual filing a complaint of [alleged]unlawful discrimination or [sexual]harassment shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the Title IX Coordinator or designee[primary officer, or the primary officer's designee].
-It shall be the choice of the individual filing the complaint to utilize or not utilize [the] an independent advisor and their responsibility to pay any associated fees.
+An individual filing a complaint of unlawful discrimination or harassment shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the Title IX Coordinator or designee.
+It shall be the choice of the individual filing the complaint to utilize or not utilize an independent advisor and their responsibility to pay any associated fees.
+An independent advisor may be brought into the process at any time at the request of the complainant.
+An independent advisor may be any person who does not have a conflict of interest and who is not a witness in the matter.